How to'sArrow

 Where Projects Fall Apart: The Handoff Problem

-Even well-oiled teams with smart people and strong processes still hit a wall when it comes to handing projects from sales to delivery.
-Why?
-Because the process often relies on half-baked emails, scattered spreadsheets, or a ‘quick chat’.
-This is where the wheels come off.
+Even well-oiled teams with smart people and strong processes hit a wall when transitioning projects from sales to delivery.
+The problem isn't capability, it's the process itself.
+Manual handoffs rely on incomplete emails, scattered spreadsheets or i'll fill them in later" promises that never materialise.
+This is where revenue leaks and client frustration begin.

-• The client gets a front-row seat to your internal confusion and starts losing confidence fast, at the very beginning of your relationship.
+The client gets a front-row seat to your internal confusion which destroys trust before the project even begins.

 Here's an example